Fact-checked by the onlinepaydaynews.com editorial team

 - Her repayment confirmation from the original due date

-Key Takeaway: Borrowers who collect at least 5 documents — including the original agreement, bank statement, and lender’s own policy language — before filing a complaint significantly strengthen their case, according to CFPB complaint guidance.
+Practical note: Borrowers who collect at least 5 documents, including the original agreement, bank statement, and lender’s own policy language, before filing a complaint significantly strengthen their case, according to CFPB complaint guidance.
 Matching the lender’s own stated policy against their conduct is often the decisive evidence.

 What Are the Exact Steps to Fight an Illegal Auto-Renewal Charge?

-Fighting an illegal loan auto-renewal charge follows a precise four-step sequence.
-Skipping steps — especially the bank dispute — is the most common reason borrowers fail to recover funds.
+Fighting an illegal loan auto-renewal charge follows a precise sequence.
+Skipping steps, especially the bank dispute, is the most common reason borrowers fail to recover funds.

 | Step | Action | Typical Timeline |